Nebula-Consulting/nebula-environment-metadata/README.md

 The environment with no Org Domain URL is regarded as the default, irrespective of its name.

-So, when a property is accessed, the default is read first and then overridden

 ### Custom Metadata Type: Property

 Properties are for unstructured metadata in a basic `key: value` form.
 So, they may be the sort of thing you would think